American Culinary Federation: Certification

-ACF offers 16 different professional certifications for chefs and culinary educators.
+ACF offers 13 professional certifications for chefs and culinary educators.
 Certification levels are based on a chef's educational and work experience.
 Culinary students may earn a basic level of certification through an ACF-accredited educational program or apprenticeship.
 Higher levels of certification are achieved by passing written and practical exams and certification is maintained through earning continuing education hours.
 Continuing education hours are offered at ACF events such as local chapter meetings, regional conferences, the annual National Convention, or through the ACF Online Learning Center.